Drugs & Medications - Butex Forte Oral

 See also Warning section.

-Before using this medication, tell your doctor or pharmacist of all prescription and nonprescription/herbal products you may use, especially of: anti-seizure drugs (e.g., carbamazepine, phenytoin), drugs affecting liver enzymes that remove this medication from your body (such as disulfiram, valproic acid, MAO inhibitors including isocarboxazid, linezolid, methylene blue, moclobemide, phenelzine, procarbazine, rasagiline, selegiline, tranylcypromine), isoniazid, methoxyflurane, phenothiazines (e.g., chlorpromazine).
+Some products that may interact with this drug include: darunavir, sodium oxybate, anti-seizure drugs (e.g., carbamazepine, phenytoin), drugs affecting liver enzymes that remove this medication from your body (such as disulfiram, valproic acid, MAO inhibitors including isocarboxazid, linezolid, methylene blue, moclobemide, phenelzine, procarbazine, rasagiline, selegiline, tranylcypromine), isoniazid, methoxyflurane, phenothiazines (e.g., chlorpromazine).

 This drug can speed up the removal of other drugs from your body by affecting certain liver enzymes.
 These affected drugs include "blood thinners" (e.g., warfarin), cyclosporine, corticosteroids such as prednisone, estrogen, felodipine, metronidazole, quinidine, certain beta blockers such as metoprolol, theophylline, doxycycline.